UNIVERSITY CORE LITERATURE COURSES (ENGL 1301-2931)

 Fiction, like sex, transacts with the permissible and the impermissible.
 This course introduces students to concepts of fiction and methods of literary analysis through the study of short stories, novels, and experimental narratives about how acts of writing and affirmations of desire/love unsettle normal politics and contest regulatory ideas of what is legal, moral, rational and authoritative in the name of a good life that cannot be lived without change.
 We will examine the work of authors who rhetorically relate the powers of fiction - an institution by definition “not true” that may also be “more than true”- to those of sexual expression in efforts to revolutionize the terms of political and social contests around feminism, sexual normativity, American Indian/U.S. relations, racial histories, war and other “facts” of political modernity.
 Some questions that will guide our discussions include: When do expressions of sexuality become political?
 When does fiction about sex and sexuality become political?
 How is regulative power – authoritative rules that seek to control conduct – represented in fiction that thematizes sexual expression?
 How is sexuality represented in fiction that thematizes regulative power?
 How can we think of fiction as a cultural apparatus that sometimes challenges and sometimes strengthens regulative modes of power?
 Why do regulative apparatuses – the law, the state, organized religion – focus on controlling sexuality?
 When, how and for what purposes do people represent sexual expression as a challenge to regulative disciplines of conduct, identity, law and custom

-Assignments: 1 short, 1 medium length, and 1 longer (8 page) paper, critical one-page reflections, possible reading quizzes and exams, summary and presentation of scholarly essay
+Assignments: One short, one medium length, and one longer (8 page) paper, critical one-page reflections, possible reading quizzes and exams, summary and presentation of scholarly essay

 Thematic Title: Mystery, Romance, Horror, Science Fiction